 Libby has been riding for over 50 years.
 She is certified to teach English and western lessons through the Certified Horsemanship Association (CHA).
 She is also certified as a therapeutic riding instructor through the Professional Association of Therapeutic Horsemanship International (PATH Intl).

 Libby's training and experience guarantee that her focus is on teaching a safe and effective lesson, using CHA standards to measure progress.
-She is also Parelli Level I certified (old Level I) and loves to help horse owners learn to better communicate with their horses.
+She is also Parelli certified and loves to help horse owners learn to better communicate with their horses.

-Libby teaches English and western riding, ground lesson skills, trail riding, and contesting.
+Libby teaches English and western riding, ground lesson skills, horsemanship, and trail riding.
 She works with each rider to improve their self confidence and riding skills and to reach their personal goals.